 On September 13, 2018, Perfect Holding SA signed a bridge facility agreement with a related party for a total amount of CHF 200'000, totally received at the end of 2019.
-This borrowing bears interest at 8%.
-Its maturity date is December 31, 2020.
-This borrowing and related interests have been subordinated according to a subordination agreement signed on December 31, 2019 and is therefore considered as long-term (at December 31, 2018, the amount lent of CHF 170'000 was reported as short-term).
+This borrowing beared interest at 8%.
+Its maturity date was December 31, 2020.
+This borrowing and related interests have been subordinated according to a subordination agreement signed on December 31, 2019 and was therefore considered as long-term

-On February 21, 2019, Perfect Holding SA signed a bridge facility agreement with a related party for a total amount of CHF 600'000, of which CHF 353'435 were received in 2019.
-This borrowing bears interest at 8%.
-Its maturity date is December 31, 2022.
+On February 21, 2019, Perfect Holding SA signed a second bridge facility agreement with the same related party for an amount of CHF 600'000 totally received in the first semester 2020 (December 31, 2019: CHF 353'435).
+This borrowing, unsecured, beared interest at 8%.
+Its maturity date was December 31, 2022.
 This borrowing and related interests have been subordinated according to a subordination agreement signed on December 31, 2019.

 On October 10, 2019, Perfect Holding SA signed a bridge facility agreement with a shareholder for a total amount of CHF 250'000, totally received in 2019.
-This borrowing bears interest at 1.5%.
-Its maturity date is June 30, 2021.
+This borrowing beared interest at 1.5%.
+Its maturity date was June 30, 2021.
 This borrowing and related interests have been subordinated according to a subordination agreement signed on November 15, 2019.